 Last up, pouring freshly boiled water onto Geisha coffee grounds will burn them, resulting in a bitter taste.
 Before adding the water to your ground coffee, always give it a minute or two for the temperature to come down just a little.

 You can now order freshly roasted 100% Panama geisha coffee from Hayman’s online store.
-It is available as green coffee beans (i.e. unroasted coffee beans / raw coffee beans for home roasting with your coffee roaster), roasted whole bean coffee, ground coffee, and coffee pods compatible with Nespresso®* machines – click here to order your Gesha coffee now, we offer free worldwide shipping!
+It is available as green coffee beans (i.e. unroasted coffee beans / raw coffee beans for home roasting with your coffee roaster), roasted whole bean coffee, ground coffee, coffee capsules compatible with Nespresso®* machines, and coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)** – click here to order your Gesha coffee now, we offer free worldwide shipping!

 * Nespresso® is a registered trademark of Société des Produits Nestlé S.A., unrelated to Hayman ®.
 Our espresso pods are not created or sold by Nespresso®.